-The Argentine Horned Frog (Ceratophys ornata) is a non-venomous amphibian.
+The Argentine Horned Frog (Ceratophys ornata) is a non-poisonous amphibian.
 It is also known as the Pacman Frog, the South American Horned Frog, or the Argentine Wide-Mouthed Frog.

 The Argentine Horned Frog has a thick, round, bright green body with dark or red markings that look like an artist’s palette of paint.
 It camouflages itself well in its environment.
 It has a wide mouth, which is why it is named after the video character Pac-Man.